britishlibrary/peripleo/data-formats.md

 | Kew Palace                      | -0.291503292 | 51.48490788
 | Tower of London                 | -0.07573787  | 51.50854694

-There are many ways to store this information as JSON, but a standard known as 'GeoJSON' has emerged which can be read by mapping software, and in which each item might look something like this:
+There are many ways to store this information as JSON, but a standard known as "GeoJSON" has emerged which can be read by mapping software, and in which each item might look something like this:

 ``` json
 {